NCAR/wrf_hydro_docker/dev/domaintesting/Readme.md

 This will create a `./Run` directory with namelists and parameter tables, as well as the WRF-Hydro executable, in your local directory.

-**Step 4: Make any modifications you need to the namelists, particularly hydro.namelist and namelist.hrldas.	**
+**Step 4: Make any modifications you need to the namelists, particularly hydro.namelist` and `namelist.hrldas.**

 Create a `./Run` directory to store the parameter tables, executables, and model outputs.
 Also create a `./Run/DOMAIN` directory to store domain files to test.
-Copy all necessary domain files here.
+Copy all necessary domain files there.

 Edit `hydro.namelist` and `namelist.hrldas` to suit your domain and WRF-Hydro configuration.